-14.26 Properties not suited to a kerbside service, e.g. flats, mansion blocks and estates, must instead be provided with wheeled refuse bins for communal use, to be located in a bin store or stores and/or at the end of chutes accessible along a step-free route from the dwellings they serve.
-In most instances these properties must also be served by communal recycling bins (special euro bins with orange lids which take the same range of materials as the disposable, clear recycling bags, described earlier), located in a bin store or at the end of chutes.
-The refuse and recycling bins are emptied weekly or more frequently if necessary.
+19.23 Properties not suited to a kerbside service, e.g. flats, mansion blocks and estates, must instead be provided with wheeled refuse bins for communal use, to be located in a bin store or stores and/or at the end of chutes accessible along a step-free route from the dwellings they serve.
+In most instances these properties must also be served by

+19.24 Although a food waste collection service is not currently in operation within the borough, space must be made available to shared external food waste bins, as this service may be offered in the future.
 The exception to providing the communal recycling bin services is where there are 10 or fewer flats in a property, where it may be possible for the council to offer a kerbside collection, provided there is adequate space on the highway to put the clear bags out for collection.
 Where resident service bodies have duties under the Equality Act 2010 to make service adjustments for individual disabled residents, this may in some instances include an assistance arrangement to porter refuse to communal bin and recycling stores.
-For further information about Equality Act 2010 and Building Regulation step-free access requirements, see section 4 of this SPD on requirements for accessible and inclusive design.
+For further information about Equality Act 2010 and Building Regulation step-free access requirements, see section of this SPD on accessible and inclusive design.

-Internal storage in flats
+Key principle - WM6 Internal storage in Flats